janegca/fem-challenges/README.md

      appearance, sections, components, similarities across sections/pages,
      graphics, etc.

-1. HTML - Structure the content using semantic HTML
+1. HTML
+   - Structure the content and layout using semantic HTML, keeping in mind the needs of the largest design layout.
+What needs to be grouped?
+What may need positioning?
+Where are wrappers and/or containers needed?
+Use understandable class names.
 1. CSS
+   - Design for mobile first
    - Define custom properties (adapt
      [Kevin Powell](https://www.kevinpowell.co/)'s naming style)
    - Focus on general styles first